timurgepard/Simphony/README.md

    I want to say thanks to the "University of Szeged" for providing me facilities to continue the research

+All agents can be further improved if training continues, but only speed was concerned.

 ![image](https://github.com/timurgepard/Simphony/assets/13238473/864a23b6-a2c8-4e83-b69c-497c4cd662c1)

 | Humanoid-v4 (ver 1.0)  |  |